PHASE 1: TEACHER RESOURCES

 250 global correspondents convened on Nuremberg to report the horrors of war crimes, war booty, and the Holocaust.
 Learn how they covered the trial at a time when radio and print media were the only mediums of communication available.

 Profiles of key defendants’ personal lives, their connection with Hitler, shifting rivalries—and how each was involved in Nazi Germany’s vast criminality.

 PODCAST LEARNING OUTCOMES

-can be used for photo analysis learning activities.
+photos, documents and artifacts for photo analysis learning